department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/test-storage.md

 ---
 layout: page-breadcrumbs.html
 title: Testing and Storage Areas Outside of Vietnam
-plainlanguage: 10-26-16 certified in compliance with the Plain Language Act
+plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: 4-action-page
 concurrence: incomplete
 ---